PengYu2008/Deep-Learning-Specialization/README.md

 ## Introduction

-All my programming assignments and notes for the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning) are in this repo. **This is for reference and learning track**.
-Thanks for Professor Andrew Ng to provide the awesome deep learning courses.
+All my programming assignments for the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning) are kept in this repo.
+This is only for reference and my learning track.
+Thanks for Professor Andrew Ng to provide the awesome courses.:smiling_imp:

 ## Links to Courses